 About the Library World-leading Library The State Library of NSW is one of the great libraries of the world, with a history dating back to 1826.
 Its renowned historical and contemporary collections, comprising more than six million items, hold the growing memory of our state and nation.
 History of the Library The State Library began as a small subscription library in the 1820s for colonials who were desperate to read books.
-Library's vision A world leading library, the State Library informs, educates, inspires and surprises online, onsite and on tour.
+Strategic Plan A world leading library, the State Library informs, educates, inspires and surprises online, onsite and on tour.
 Library Council Meet the members of the governing body of the State Library.
 Library Executive Meet the Executive team who are responsible for managing the Library, its collections, services and programs.
-The Foundation The Foundation was established by the Library Council of New South Wales in 1989 and is the principal fundraising body for the State Library of NSW.
+The Foundation The Foundation is the principal fundraising body for the State Library of NSW.
 Publications Here you'll find the Library's Annual Reports, SL magazine, staff papers and legal publication Hot Topics.
 Media Centre Find the State Library's latest media releases, download publicity images, view expert profiles and request an interview or film shoot.
-Tenders Information about current tender opportunities Jobs at the State Library Find out the latest job opportunities at the State Library Awards & fellowships Awards The Library’s vibrant awards program continues to bring together writers and readers to celebrate and promote excellence in literature and history.
-Fellowships The Library offers a number of prestigious and competitive fellowships to support the study, writing and teaching of Australian history and culture.
+Tenders Information about current tender opportunities Jobs at the State Library Find out the latest job opportunities at the State Library Our Cultural Partners Learn about our cultural institution partners.
+Awards & fellowships Awards The Library’s vibrant awards program continues to bring together writers and readers to celebrate and promote excellence in literature and history.
+Fellows and Residents The Library offers a number of prestigious and competitive fellowships to support the study, writing and teaching of Australian history and culture.
 Using the Library Legislation and policies The Library's policies inform our services and programs, and provide guidelines on practical matters such as accessing the collections, copyright and photocopying.
 Services Find out about the Library's wide range of services that are free for visitors and NSW residents.
-Venue hire Boasting the grand elegance of the historic Mitchell building and the modern versatility of the Macquarie Street building, the State Library of New South Wales is truly a unique venue.
+Access & Inclusion The Library is for people of all abilities to access and engage with its facilities and services.